 What’s even more alarming is to watch the way fathers and sons decide the fate of their wives and daughters without their input.
 Marriages are arranged, dowries are debated and futures and sealed without a word of protest.
 It’s the language of the cattle fair, and Deevy quietly outlines its individual consequences.

 In Eyes and No Eyes, the more accomplished offering of the evening, Deevy reminds us that the traps that most often open for women can sometimes open for men too.
 Especially if they are of an artistic bent, or given to philosophy, or to saying things that startle others.

 In Ireland, her play suggests, it would be better to have no eyes at all than to really see what’s going on all around you.

 As you can imagine this kind of observation made her a target for the increasingly powerful Irish censors.
 Post-independent Ireland made gender politics the ground zero of its fight to maintain control over identity and consolidate its power.

 Deevy still fascinates because she shines headlamps into the cozy shadows of Irish nationalism and challenges Irish authority at its source -- in the boardrooms, the bar rooms and the bedrooms.
 Not everyone wanted to be a comely maiden with her mind set on marriage, she reminds us.

 For her trouble, for the trouble she was beginning to cause the establishment, Deevy had her later works rejected by Ernest Blythe at the Abbey Theatre.
 Her offending play Wife to James Whelan confronted the gulf between the earning power of men and women in the new Republic.

-So they did to her what they did to thousands of others.
+So, they did to her what they did to thousands of others.
 They banished her to a silent world from which it was presumed she would never reemerge.
-It has taken almost 80 years, but she’s back.
+It has taken over 80 years, but she’s back.